alessiomei/alessiomei.github.io/_pages/research.md

   - /research.html
 ---

 Since the beginning of my PhD, I started to investigate the nature of gamma-ray bursts (GRBs).
 They are bright flashes of gamma-rays coming from galaxies (_luckily_) far away.
 They are so bright that they were observed even at the dawn of the cosmos!
 What can possibly trigger such energetic sources remains a matter of debate.
-Clues on their so-called _progenitors_ arise from the duration of their main gammaray pulses, during the so-called **prompt emission**.
+Clues on their so-called _progenitors_ arise from the duration of their main gamma-ray pulses, during the so-called _prompt emission_.

 GRBs come in two flavours:
 * There are short GRBs (lasting less than two seconds) powered by the merger of two neutron stars in binary systems;